 LEARN MORE: What's in My Kombucha?

-This refers to the acidity of the kombucha, a critical component for those looking to standardize their kombucha brewing.
+This refers to the kombucha PH, or acidity, a critical component for those looking to standardize their kombucha brewing.
 The lowering of the pH (or the acidifying of the brew) is what gives kombucha its tang.
 It also helps preserve kombucha from undesirable molds and bacteria.
 The acidity of the kombucha can be monitored using pH strips.

 A batch of kombucha allowed to culture for an extended period of time will contain a deal more acetic acid, thereby becoming more of a vinegar than a beverage.
 This is known as kombucha vinegar and is achieved simply by allowing your kombucha to brew until it smells (and tastes) very similar to an apple cider vinegar.

 The process of fermentation in which lactobacilli proliferate, creating lactic acid in the process.
 This is sometimes referred to as lactic acid fermentation in reference to the bacteria that beget the acids.
 This can refer to the process of fermenting vegetables, culturing kombucha, creating cultured dairy products, sourdough breads, and more.

 These batches refer to any batch of kombucha after the activation batch.

 The process of bringing moisture back to a dehydrated SCOBY.
 This process takes 30 days and requires a SCOBY, water, sugar, black tea, and vinegar.
 The vinegar helps keep the liquid acidic and avoid mold growth.

 HOW-TO VIDEO: Activating a Kombucha SCOBY